Safety and Efficacy of an Injectable Fluocinolone Acetonide Intravitreal (FAI) Insert

 Detailed Description

-This is a phase 3, multi-center, randomized, masked, controlled study to evaluate the safety and efficacy of an injectable fluocinolone acetonide intravitreal (FAI) insert for the management of subjects with non-infectious uveitis affecting the posterior segment of the eye.
-Patients will be randomized to receive either a sham injection or the FAI insert and will be observed for one year following treatment.
+This was a phase 3, multicenter, randomized, masked, controlled study to evaluate the safety and efficacy of an injectable FAI insert for the management of subjects with chronic non-infectious uveitis affecting the posterior segment of the eye.
+Subjects were randomized to receive either a sham injection or the FAI insert and were observed for 1 year following treatment.

 Study Type